uviclibraries/rstudio/basics-interface.md

     by clicking `File` \> `Save` (choose a name and location).

-- It is useful to store all related files in one folder, such as this script and any data you import/export here.
+- It is useful to store all related files in one folder, such as this script and any data you import/export here (see more on working directories in Section 4.1)

 3. A blank script opens in the code editor.
 Start typing your code as you would in the console.